Applying the FAIR Principles to computational workflows: Examples

-The workflow run is released under MIT License (R1.1) and the associated code is publicly available on GitHub.
-The component Slaid (a library for applying DL models from the DeepHealth project\footnote{\url{https://deephealth-project.eu/}} on WSI) of the workflow run is released under MIT License (R1.2).
+The workflow run is described with many accurate and relevant attributes (R1), and it is released under the clear and accessible MIT License (R1.1).
+One of the workflow run's components, Slaid, is a library for applying DL models from the DeepHealth project (\url{https://deephealth-project.eu/}) on whole slide images (WSI) that is also released independently under the MIT License (R1.2).
 The workflow run contains detailed provenance about the execution, provided as a downloadable RO-Crate object (R1.3).
-The workflow processes digital pathology images in the formats supported by OpenSlide (R3), a widespread software library for digital pathology images \cite{openslide2013}.
+The workflow run processes digital pathology images in the formats supported by OpenSlide (R3), which is a widespread software library that represents a community standard for digital pathology images \cite{openslide2013}.